 There are more serious attractions dedicated to the LGBT community in Wilton Manors too though.
 The World AIDS Museum & Archives and a branch of the Stonewall National Museum & Archives are both located here.

-First off, you have an abundance of parks, such as Hagen Park, Donn Eisele Park, Snook Creek Park, Colohatchee Park, and Mickel Field.
+This area has an abundance of parks, such as Hagen Park, Donn Eisele Park, Snook Creek Park, Colohatchee Park, and Mickel Field.
 With trees, wide-open green spaces, nature boardwalks, lakes, and even baseball and softball leagues, they are a great place to enjoy some time outside.

 Then you also have Richardson Historic Park & Nature Preserve and Island City Park Preserve.
 These preserves protect the habitats of the local wildlife, making them a great visit for any nature lovers hoping to catch a glimpse of an animal or two.